Darren Kiely Fan Guide

 Frequently Asked Questions

 Photography and video policies?
-Generally, non-professional cameras and mobile phones are permitted for personal use to capture memories.
-However, professional cameras with detachable lenses, video cameras, and selfie sticks are typically prohibited.
-It's always best to check the venue's specific policy beforehand to avoid disappointment.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use to capture memories.
+However, professional cameras with detachable lenses, video recording equipment, and selfie sticks are strictly prohibited.
+Flash photography is also usually not allowed as it can disrupt the performance.

 Bag and item restrictions?
-Large bags, backpacks, and rucksacks are usually not permitted inside the Telegraph Building due to security regulations.
-Small bags or handbags that can fit on your lap are generally allowed.
-Prohibited items often include weapons, illegal substances, and outside food and drink.
+Large bags, backpacks, and rucksacks are typically not permitted inside the venue.
+Small handbags or clutch bags are usually allowed.
+Prohibited items often include weapons, outside food and drink, and anything deemed offensive or dangerous.
+It’s advisable to check the venue's website for the most up-to-date list of restricted items.

 What's the refund policy?
-Refund policies are dictated by the ticket vendor.
-In cases of cancellation by the artist or venue, full refunds are typically offered.
-If the event is rescheduled, tickets are usually valid for the new date, with refund options available if you cannot attend.
+Refunds are generally only issued in the event of a full cancellation of the concert.
+If the event is rescheduled, tickets are usually valid for the new date, and refunds are typically not offered unless specified otherwise by the ticketing agent.
 Always refer to the terms and conditions of your ticket purchase.

 How early should I arrive?
-To enjoy the atmosphere, collect merchandise, and get a good spot without feeling rushed, it's advisable to arrive at least 45-60 minutes before the advertised doors opening time.
-This allows ample time for security checks and finding your way around.
+To comfortably find your way around, perhaps grab a drink, and not miss any of the show, it's recommended to arrive at least 1 to 1.5 hours before the advertised doors opening time.
+This allows ample time for security checks and to get settled.

 Top Tips for Darren Kiely at Telegraph Building Belfast